AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/context-state.md

     }
     ```

-1. Then use product queries to ensure the authorization header is set in requests to the commerce REST source.
+1. Then use product queries to ensure the authorization header is set in requests to the Commerce REST source.
 Refer to the [server-to-server authentication](https://developer.adobe.com/commerce/webapi/rest/authentication/server-to-server/) for examples.

 ## Hooks example